-The reason I have compiled the 639 quotations in this study, all dealing with the subject of mental illness, with special emphasis on the condition termed "schizophrenia," is to prove the hypothesis that (as Dr. Edward J. Kempf so clearly stated in quotation 001 herein), "... in man every case of emotional neurosis or psychosis is the result of more or less conflict and confusion involving bisexual differentiation."
+The reason I have compiled the quotations in this study, all dealing with the subject of mental illness, with special emphasis on the condition termed "schizophrenia," is to prove the hypothesis that - as Dr. Edward J. Kempf so clearly stated in quotation 001 (Schizophrenia: The Bearded Lady Disease, Part One) "... in man every case of emotional neurosis or psychosis is the result of more or less conflict and confusion involving bisexual differentiation."